 1.14.
 Ratings for Difficulty and Terrain (D/T)

 When you submit a geocache for publication, you must specify ratings for difficulty and terrain using a 5-star scale.
+Please try to rate your cache accurately.
 One is the easiest.
 Five is the hardest.
-Terrain rating covers the difficulty of arriving at the coordinates.
-Difficulty rating covers time and effort in finding the cache (and possibly in signing the log) once at the coordinates.
+The difficulty rating covers time and effort in finding the cache (and possibly in signing the log) once at the coordinates.
+The terrain rating covers the difficulty of arriving at the coordinates.
 For example:

 We recommend using the Difficulty and Terrain Selector

 - This rating system is subjective.

 - Geocache ratings vary from one community to the next.
 A 3-star terrain in British Columbia, Canada is most likely going to be a very different experience from a 3-star terrain in Amsterdam, Holland.